 - Before visiting the GAA Museum & Tours, visitors should assess their health.
 Do not visit if you have symptoms of COVID-19, are self-isolating, in travel quarantine, are awaiting the results of a COVID-19 test or have been in contact with someone who has the virus.

-- Face coverings should also be worn by all visitors 12 years of age and over - both inside and outside.
+- Face coverings must be worn by all visitors 12 years of age and over - both inside and outside.

 - Patrons who do not adhere to the health and safety protocols outlined by staff while visiting the GAA Museum will be asked to leave immediately.